anycable/docs.anycable.io/docs/troubleshooting.md

 # Troubleshooting 🔥

+## `Failed to connect to Redis: unknown command 'CLIENT', with args beginning with: 'TRACKING'`

+Some managed Redis (e.g., Google Cloud) providers block many Redis commands, including [client-side server tracking](https://redis.io/commands/client-tracking/), which is enabled in AnyCable by default.
+If you experience this issue, set the `--redis_disable_cache` flag (or `ANYCABLE_REDIS_DISABLE_CACHE=true`).

 ## `ActionCable.server.broadcast` doesn't send messages

 The most common problem is using different Redis channels within RPC instance and `anycable-go`.
 Find the following line in the logs: